 Established in 1965, Modern Art Oxford holds a national and international reputation for inspirational programs and quality exhibitions.
 It displays exhibitions of contemporary art and recently celebrates its 50th anniversary in 2016.

 Referred as most iconic and photographed building of Oxford, Radcliffe Camera was built between 1737 and 1749 by James Gibbs.
 This is archetypal Oxford landmark that comes in top list of best Places to Visit in Oxford.

 Turf Tavern is a well-hidden historic pub with its foundation dating from the 13th century that is accessed by narrow winding alleyway near the Bridge of Sighs.

 Oldest surviving purpose-built building, Divinity School was built between 1427 and 1483 for various university use.
-Its oldest examination and teaching room has been used as Hogwarts infirmary in series of Harry Potter films.
+Its oldest examination and teaching room have been used as Hogwarts Infirmary in series of Harry Potter films.

 The Ultimate Picture Gallery

 Situated in Jeune Street off the Cowley road, Ultimate Picture Gallery was opened in 1911 as a first purpose-built cinema in Oxford.
 Visitors have to stand in a queue to get traditional raffle ticket-style cinema tickets.